Frequently Asked Questions

 Will there be restrictions placed on my account if I don’t pay the balance owed?

-With the exception of a U2, which indicates that a student is on a payment plan, a Bursar hold indicates that a student has a balance on his/her student account that needs to be paid.
+A Student Accounts hold indicates that a student has a balance on his/her student account that needs to be paid.

 I have a 529 Plan.
 Who can help me?